meltinglava/rust_presentation/presentation.md

   override:
     code:
       alignment: left
-      background: false
+      background: true
 ---

 This presentation
 ---

 * What is rust?
-* How to do memory safety without a garbage collector?
+* How to do memory safety without a garbage collection
 * Some cool features
 * Rust goals (speed, safety and productivity)
 * unsafe